 The Vancouver region’s newest major music festival takes place in Squamish, BC, which is about an hour outside Vancouver.
 Its dates in 2020 were going to be July 24th to 26th, but the festival was cancelled altogether because of COVID-19.
-Hopefully they’ll be able to run it again in 2021!.
+The event is running once again in 2022 from July 22nd to 24th.

 The first annual Squamish Constellation Festival took place on the weekend of July 26th to 28th in 2019.
 It featured over forty bands including Jessie Reyez, Serena Ryder, A Tribe Called Red, Dear Rouge, The Boom Booms and other groups.

-The new festival happened in Hendrickson Field at the Logger Sports Grounds in Squamish which is also where the Squamish Valley Music Festival used to take place until it got cancelled in 2016.
+The festival takes place in Hendrickson Field at the Logger Sports Grounds in Squamish which is also where the Squamish Valley Music Festival used to take place until it got cancelled in 2016.

-Diverting over 90% of the waste it produced from going into landfills, the new event claimed to be the largest zero-waste festival in British Columbia last year.
+Diverting over 90% of the waste it produced from going into landfills, the new event claimed to be the largest zero-waste festival in British Columbia in 2019.
 Hopefully it’ll be able to do the same again in 2022.